Qovery/documentation/website/guides/getting-started/setting-custom-domain.md

 <Assumptions>

-* You have installed the [Qovery CLI][guides.deploy-your-first-application]
 * You have a domain
 * You have the permission to add a [CNAME](https://en.wikipedia.org/wiki/CNAME_record) record to your domain
-* You have deployed your application by using the `master` Git branch

 </Assumptions>